 6. Take off the tape slowly and carefully.

 I just love how this watercolor flower painting turned out!
-It’s so bright and colorful and was so fun to paint.
-Using black oil pastels as a resist technique really turned out well, I’m sure we will use this method again soon.
+It’s so bright and colorful and was a lot of fun to paint.
+Using black oil pastels as a resist technique is always fun for kids to try.

 Follow me on Pinterest for more amazing project ideas.